kuiperzone/PupNet-Deploy/README.md

     Example: AppVersionRelease = 1.0.0[1]

     ** AppShortSummary **
-    Mandatory single line application short summary description.
+    Mandatory single line application summary text in default (English) language.
     Example: AppShortSummary = A HelloWorld application

     ** AppDescription **
-    Optional multi-line (surround with triple """ quotes) application description which may provide longer text than AppShortSummary.
-Text separated by an empty line will be treated as paragraphs (complex formatting should be avoided).
-The content is used by package builders where supported, including RPM and DEB, and may optionally be used to populate the '<description>' element in the AppStream metadata through the use of a macro variable.
+    Multi-line (surround with triple """ quotes) application description which provides longer explanation than AppShortSummary in default language.
+Optional but it is recommended to specify this.
+Text separated by an empty line will be treated as separate paragraphs.
+Avoid complex formatting, and do not use HTML or markdown, other than list items begining with "* ", "+ " or "- ".
+This content is used by package builders where supported, including RPM and DEB, and is used to populate the
+    ${APPSTREAM_DESCRIPTION_XML} element used within AppStream metadata.

     ** AppLicenseId **
     Mandatory application license ID.
 This should be one of the recognized SPDX license